Timur Bekmambetov’s Profile is yet another computer-screen film that forces you to live through our protagonist’s hopes and fears.

 If you are a fan of movies like Unfriended or Searching and you’re looking for an exciting thriller that will keep you at the edge of your seat, then Profile might just be the movie for you.
 Just keep in mind it won’t always reach the highs of the first act and, if you can’t connect with the film on a visual and technical level, then you are really going to struggle with this one.

-Timur Bekmambetov’s Profile is now playing in US theaters.
+Timur Bekmambetov’s Profile is now available to watch on digital and on demand.
 Click here for more information on the official site for the film.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam